thisiscam/islpy-barvinok/README.md

 produces a wheel that `pip` installs.
 On macOS, native libraries may be vendored using `delocate` if available.

-Note: Network access is required during the build to download upstream sources.
+## Releases and automation

+- Upstream tracking: a scheduled workflow checks PyPI for new `islpy` releases and opens a PR bumping the pinned version.
+- Tagging: when such a PR is merged into `main`, another workflow tags the repo with `v<version>`.
+- Publishing: tags trigger CI to build wheels on Linux and macOS and publish to PyPI via Trusted Publishing (OIDC).

 ## Development

 - Single-script build:
   - `uv run bash scripts/build_all.sh`
-  - Wheels in `islpy_barvinok/build/wheelhouse` and `islpy_barvinok/build/wheelhouse-repaired`.
+  - Wheels in `build/wheelhouse` and `build/wheelhouse-repaired`.